Department Coordinator (Administrative Support Coordinator II)

 Entry to this classification requires a fully functional knowledge of and skill in standard office procedures and practices, as well as an ability to understand and operate in a variety of organizational structures.
 Additionally, incumbents are expected to have a thorough knowledge of English grammar, spelling, and punctuation and be able to clearly communicate orally and in writing.
 Some positions may require a knowledge of business mathematics beyond basic arithmetic.
 The ability to use and quickly learn new office support technology systems and software packages is also a prerequisite.

-Experience working in a higher education or public sector setting.
+Experience working in a higher education or public sector setting is preferred.

-Experience working with a highly diverse student population in a university setting.
+Experience working with a highly diverse student population in a university setting is preferred.

-Experience working in a counseling or student affairs environment.
+Experience working in a counseling or student affairs environment is preferred.

-Experience working as a coordinator in an academic department.
+Experience working as a coordinator in an academic department is preferred.

 Compensation and Benefits